PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 ### Drive Encryption

 Most Linux distributions have an option within its installer for enabling LUKS full disk encryption.
-If this option isn’t set at installation time, you will have to backup your data and re-install, as encryption is applied after [disk partitioning](https://en.wikipedia.org/wiki/Disk_partitioning) but before [filesystem](https://en.wikipedia.org/wiki/File_system) creation.
+If this option isn't set at installation time, you will have to backup your data and re-install, as encryption is applied after [disk partitioning](https://en.wikipedia.org/wiki/Disk_partitioning) but before [filesystem](https://en.wikipedia.org/wiki/File_system) creation.

 ### Encrypted Swap